liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 the *Setup* tab, you can select your ADT from the *Display Template* drop-down menu.
 You'll notice they're separated by context type.
 Also, an administrator can select the display template that can be viewed by guests of the site.
-This can be done by simply clicking the *Manage Display Templates for Guest* link and selecting an ADT.
+This can be done by clicking the *Manage Display Templates for Guest* link and selecting an ADT.

 ![Figure 3.21: In the *Configuration* menu of a portlet, you can select your configured ADT and manage ADTs viewed by guests.](../../images/adt-configuration.png)